 Positives of choosing the bus from Hanoi to Sapa option:

 - The Express bus to Sapa (or vice versa) is a very comfortable bus to travel in.
 The seats could slightly recline, we had our laptop with us, so watched some Anthony Bourdaine to kill the time!

 - The bus travels in the day, which means you that you can see some pretty spectacular scenery on the drive!
 It also means that you can get some good sleep in a hotel once you arrive at your destination.

-- They gave us a bottle of water and small packet of snacks as we were climbing onto the bus.
+- They gave us a bottle of water and a small packet of snacks as we were climbing onto the bus.

 - Blankets and neck pillows were available, on the Hanoi to Sapa by bus, for use as well.

-- The Hanoi Sapa bus makes a stop half way through the trip at a servo-type stop point.
+- The Hanoi Sapa bus makes a stop halfway through the trip at a servo-type stop point.
 It is great to stretch the legs for 30 min and grab something cool to drink, and if you are brave, you might want to grab some food there as well!
 A word of warning, there are two sets of toilets here.
-One of which the locals use ….. gutter in the floor, bucket-water flush system, no toilet paper.
+One of which the locals use ….. gutter on the floor, bucket-water flush system, no toilet paper.
 I used these toilets, they did not smell polite at all!!
 It was a struggle!
 However as we walked around the grounds, we realized that there are touristy-style toilets at the opposite end to where our bus stopped!!
 DOH!!!!!!!
 I didn’t go in to investigate as they were charging the tourists a small fee on entry, but I would suggest you have some cash on hand to pay for the better toilets.